 Mikuni is the daughter of a single-mother who attends high school.
-She falls for with Chiho, and just when they are about to have their first kiss they are interrupted - by their teacher!
-He tells her that her and Chiho will only last three months.
+She falls for Chiho, and just when they are about to have their first kiss they are interrupted—by their teacher!
+He tells her that her relationship with Chiho will only last three months.

 First off, I'll start by saying I picked up this manga because a friend asked me to read it, curious about what my thoughts on it would be Just by reading the synopsis, I already knew what the story would be about and how it would end.
 When I actually started reading it, though, I changed my mind and said, "Maybe I was wrong; maybe it will be different, after all."
 How terribly, terribly wrong I was.
 It was EXACTLY—correction—it was WORSE than what I thought it would be.
 I can't believe I actually thought it might be different.

 should warn you that this review contains lots of negativity and major spoilers—not that that really matters, since I bet anyone with half an intelligence can probably figure out the contents of this manga just by reading the synopsis.
 And, mind you, this won't actually be a review; it's more of a summary of the whole manga colored with my hateful comments about it.

 Onward now.
 Where do I even begin?
 How about how unrealistic this manga is?
 Shoujo has always been a genre full of unrealistic elements, I know, but this is just too much—or at least, too much for me to handle.
 Every story, no matter how fictitious, needs at least some realism in to be a foundation for the story.